katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ```

 ### Change the LED color on Android devices
 The LED color can be specified through the `led` property.
 By default the color value is white (FFFFFF).
-Its possible to change that value by setting another hex code.
+It is possible to change that value by setting another hex code.

 ```javascript
 window.plugin.notification.local.add({ led: 'A0FF05' });